 There is always a trade-off for security.
 Sometimes the cost comes in actual dollars spent.
 Often, other times, security negatively affects performance, backward compatibility, and ease of use.
 An organization must look at the overall objectives of the business considering its primary needs.
 Sensitive military information must be designed with much more security than a small home/office environment that has information of little to no value to an attacker.
 The level of implemented security should be commensurate with business needs at a reasonable cost and needs to be crafted to match each enterprise’s individual needs.

 CISSP Practice Exam Questions and Answers #10

 A system’s minimum security baseline references a system’s least acceptable security configuration for a specific environment.
 Prior to determining the MSB, the system must be categorized based on its data’s Confidentiality, Integrity, and Availability needs.
-When evaluating a system where the potential impact of unauthorized disclosure is “high,” the impact of an integrity breach is medium, and the impact of the data is temporarily unavailable is low, what is the overall categorization of the system?
+When evaluating a system where the potential impact of unauthorized disclosure is “high,” the impact of an integrity breach is medium, and the impact of the data being temporarily unavailable is low, what is the overall categorization of the system?

-For an information system, the potential impact values assigned to the respective security objectives (confidentiality, integrity, availability) shall be the highest values from among those security categories that have been determined for each type of information resident on the information system.
+For an information system, the potential impact values assigned to the respective security objectives (confidentiality, integrity, availability) shall be the highest values from among those security categories that have been determined for each type of information resident in the information system.
 As the highest category is “High”, the system is classified as “High”.

 CISSP Questions and Answers #11

 While evaluating a system per the TCSEC and the more recent Common Criteria, Trust and Assurance are two elements that are included in the evaluation scope.
 Which of the following choices best describes trust and assurance?

 a.
 Trust describes how secure the system is, while assurance describes performance capabilities.